Do you check your book title before publishing?

 But on the other hand, using words that are not what people would normally search for, such as invented words, give you little chance of being discovered through search by potential book buyers.

-Here is a short list of words that I entered into my Amazon Associates account, and the count the search returned in the Kindle E-book Store for each word.
+Here is a short list of several different words that I entered into my Amazon Associates account, and the count the search returned in the Kindle E-book Store for each word.

-Keywords that work, and don’t work so well in a great book title.
+Words that work, and don’t work so well for title ideas

 Shadow: 11,720.
 Probably a very good word to avoid, unless you want your book totally lost in the shadows of a lot of other shadows.

 Hunger: 2,076.
 Surprisingly few, considering the popularity of the Hunger Games.

 Chronicles: 18,030.
 Boy, now this looks like a word to avoid completely.